MassiveNerds/RetroMatic/README.md

 # Install dependencies
 $ npm install
 ```
-Update firebase config values in `environment.ts`.
+Update firebase config values in `firebase.ts`.
+This config file will be ignored from GIT.
+Copy `firebase.example.ts` and rename it to `firebase.ts`.
 These values can be found here: Firebase Console > Overview > Add Firebase to your web app.

 ```javascript
     firebase: {
         apiKey: '',